ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
-COURTSHIP IN.
-CHURCH.-Courtship
-in Church is not a very uncommon thing,
-but we doubt whether a young man ever
-made love to the idol of his heart in
-such a prosaic way as did a handsome
-American a short time ago in the most
-fashionable church in Boston.
-Sit-ting
-in his own pew there happened to come in
-the adjoining one a young lady, for whom
-he conceived a sudden and violent
-passion.
-He was desirous of entering
 into a courtship onthe spot, and the
 exigency of thc case sug-gested thc
 following plan :-He politely han-ded his